Île Saint-Louis: History

 The island was first known as the Île Notre-Dame, and was used mostly for grazing cattle, fishing, drying laundry, and occasionally for fighting duels.
 In 1360 it was cut in half by a canal, at about the current Rue Poulettiere, in order to bring it into the protection of the new wall around the city built by King Charles V, The slightly smaller eastern portion was named the Ile des Vaches (Island of Cows) (not to be confused with another island of the same name farther downstream).
 That portion was used for storing wood and building boats.

 It was originally owned by the chapter of Notre-Dame cathedral.
 The island was destined for real estate development under King Henry IV, but the king's assassination in 1610 delayed the project.
 It was revived 1616 by the developers Christophe Marie, Poulettiere Le Regrettier.
 The canal dividing the island was filled, plots laid out and imposing residences built.
 The urbanisation of the island was rapid; within fifty years it was entirely occupied.
 The Pont Marie, which connects the island with the right bank, is named for Christophe Marie, one of the real estate developers of the island.
-Beginning in 1614, he was chief builder for Marie de Medicis, the widow of Henry IV and regent of the young King, Louis XIII.
+Beginning in 1614, he was chief builder for Marie de' Medici, the widow of Henry IV and regent of the young King, Louis XIII.
 She instructed him to fill in the canal which divided the two parts of the island, and to build solid stone banks entirely around the island.
 The first part of the project was a new bridge, the Pont Louis XIII; the first stone was laid by the young king himself, then age 13.
 Various problems delayed the work on the bridge, which was not finished until 1635.
 The bridge has five arches, each of different sizes.
 Niches were built for statues between the arches, but, due to the difficulties of the regime, no statues were ever put in place.

-Marie de Medicis promised a long series of benefits, including tennis courts and laundry boats for washing clothing and linen, to those who purchased lots and built houses on the island.
-She succeeded in attracting magistrates and financiers, but few aristocrats, who preferred the Marais quarter, which had larger plots of land places for gardens.
+Marie de' Medici promised a long series of benefits, including tennis courts and laundry boats for washing clothing and linen, to those who purchased lots and built houses on the island.
+She succeeded in attracting magistrates and financiers, but few aristocrats, who preferred the Marais quarter, which had larger plots of land and places for gardens.
 She also met resistance from the Chapter of Notre Dame, which owned considerable property on the island.
 Their resistance eventually drove the developer Christophe Marie into bankruptcy.
-In the end, the houses of the wealthy occupied to waterside properties, while the interior was occupied by merchants and artisans.
+In the end, the houses of the wealthy occupied waterside properties, while the interior was occupied by merchants and artisans.

 The island did not take the name of Saint-Louis until 1725.
 Louis IX, who was made a saint only thirty years after his death in 1270, was believed to have sometimes held court and rendered justice on the island.

 During the French Revolution, the island was briefly renamed "Ile de la Fraternité".